networknt/light-doc/content/concern/client.md

 Http2Client is a very low-level component, and it is best to be used in service to service communication.
 If you are trying to write an original client application in Java 8, please take a look at [light-consumer-4j][] which is written by Nicholas Azar and contributed by the community.
 It is built on top of Http2Client and has a lot of extra features like connection pooling etc.

+### Localhost vs 127.0.0.1

+When using the client module to call a service on the same host, you can use localhost or 127.0.0.1 before release 1.5.29 as there was a hostname verification bug in the framework.
+Since 1.5.29, you must use localhost in the URL as the bug was fixed and localhost is matching the hostname in the generated client.truststore and server.keystore files.

 ### Generic response callback functions